Home > Contents > Index >

 - For the Verity search engine, this value specifies the name of the subdirectory of the common directory where the locale is defined.
 If you do not specify

-in the Content Server properties file.
+CHARACTERSET, Content Server uses the value ofverity.charsetin the Content Server properties file.

-- Name of the search engine to use.
+SEARCHENGINE (optional)- Name of the search engine to use.
 If

-is not specified, Content Server uses the value ofcs.searchengine
+SEARCHENGINEis not specified, Content Server uses the value ofcs.searchenginefrom the Content Server properties file.

 Description